fronx/talk_generative_testing/generate-all-the-test-data.md

 ---

-# what's the use of it?
+# *beauty, eh?*

 ---

-basic idea: abstract test cases i.e. reduce them to the essential

-from expected == actual
-to propertyOf(expected)
-to propertyOf(generated)

-(compare to functional abstraction?)
-"but isn't that the same as writing the implementation?" no. that is, it can be, but it doesn't have to be.
+# observation 1

+# testing properties is *not* the same as rewriting the implementation

+* though it can be hard to see how

 ---

-requirements change
-how do our expectations keep up with that? expected == actual

-properties allow you to have composable expectations!
+# observation 2

+# properties can be completely *independent*

+* avoid accidental overlapping

+---

+# let's make our own generators!

 ---